nicobao/agora-decentralized/README.md

 ## Supporting Both Protocols (and Others Like Farcaster)

 ### Vision:
-RariMe becomes the core user identifier, binding to multiple `did:keys` (basic public keys) generated on the client side of the app (using the WebCrypto API or secure Android/iOS storage).
-These `did:keys` would then connect to:
+RariMe becomes the core user identifier, binding to multiple `did:key`s (basic public keys) generated on the client side of the app (using the WebCrypto API or secure Android/iOS storage).
+These `did:key`s would then be cryptographically bound to:
 - **Atproto `did:plc`** (hosted on behalf of the user).
 - **Nostr Wallet** (if the user opts to post directly from it).